7 Tested Ideas To Promote Alumni Reunions On Social Media

 4. Create something similar to the ‘10-Year Challenge’ on Facebook

-Create a campaign similar to the widely popular 10-Year Challenge on Facebook to your advantage by requesting alumni to simply post two photos, side-by-side, taken at least ten years apart.
+It's generally a good idea to see which alumni event ideas are gaining traction.
+Take for example the widely popular 10-Year Challenge on Facebook where you can request alumni to simply post two photos, side-by-side, taken at least ten years apart.
 Alternatively, you can use photos from yearbooks and current profiles of alumni to create ‘10-year challenge’ posts.
 However, in the case of this approach, consent needs to be established before using an alum’s personal photos.

 Create a campaign asking alumni to respond to “What's something you loved about your Class of 10 Yr Reunion?”.
 Share the positive feedback you receive from the campaign and from past year reunions on your social media pages, tagging those alumni who’ve provided feedback, thus ensuring a wider reach for your campaign.